 Your offer also includes a date you would like to close.
 The more flexible you can be, the better your offer and likely hood of getting your offer accepted.

-Resales in Condos and Co-ops require a REBNY Financial Statement, which should also be included with your offer package.
+Agents when selling resales in Condos and Co-ops often require a REBNY Financial Statement or Submit Offer form, to be included with your offer package.
 This asks for your assets, liabilities, income, and expenses.
 The key is to have your financials in order since this is fairly detailed.

 There is specific other information, some of it optional to include.
 Your legal name and address belong on offer.
 You will also need to add your attorney’s contact information; this will show the seller you are ready to move fast should you reach an accepted offer.